sufasah/parkla/Readme.md

 ![Map Page](img/map-page.png)

 On the client side, TomTom Maps web sdk is used.
 Because of that an api token is necessary as mentioned in the setup section before.
 Basic map movement, zoom in & out, pan, PoI (Point of Interest) search functionalities are added.
 Using web sdk marker functionality, parking lots are symbolized as markers which have address, last update time, min & avg & max pricings and empty, occupied, reserved park space count of a parking lot according to latitude and longitude information.
 All parking lot CRUD operations and park space status changes can be seen without refreshing the page.
-After logging in, this map page is opened as above in image.
+After logging in, this map page opens as above in image.

 ### Parking Lots

-After clicking one of the parking lots in the map, detailed information modal is opened as below.
+After clicking one of the parking lots in the map, detailed information modal opens as below.

 ![Parking Lot Modal](img/parking-lot-modal.png)